bitfactory-software/anyxx/docs/terms_and_definitions.md

-# terms and definitions in context of this library
+# Terms and definitions in context of this library

-###  erased interface
+###  Erased interface
 An object, which members are function pointers, and every function has as **first parameter *self***.
 This is a pointer to (eventually *const*) *void*.

 ###  implemented erased interface